-Google the search term ‘fear of public speaking’ and you’ll be greeted by a torrent of articles on the subject with over 35 million results.
+Google the search term ‘public speaking anxiety’ and you’ll be greeted by a torrent of articles.
+I came up with over 32 million results.
 Everything from: relax, prepare, practice and breathe, to imagining your audience naked.
 All very sound advice, apart from the naked part!

 The cause and cure of public speaking anxiety is of course one and the same; it’s our mind.